 4. Make a budget or spending plan-I know this one is painful too; but do it anyway.
 Find one that works for you.
 Once you find out where your money is going, you can decide if you are getting enough pleasure from your spending.

 5. Follow the spending plan-Do the best you can, you don’t need to be perfect.
 Adjust along the way.
-Maybe when you go out for drinks, you’ll decide a beer is as much fun as a martini, and more than half the cost.
+Maybe when you go out for drinks, you’ll decide a beer is as much fun as a martini, and less than half the cost.
 These steps may seem tough at first, but gaining financial control is an important part of lifetime wealth building.
 And you can’t start investing if you don’t have your financial house in order first.

 6. Pay off all credit card debt-You cannot move forward financially with credit card debt.
 Find a way, there are many resources available to help.
 But the simplest plan is just to list all of your debt-so you know how much you owe.
 Choose one debt to get rid of first and pay at least triple the minimum (or more if possible) on that account.
 Pay at least the minimum on the remaining debts.

 8. Save enough in the savings account to equal 6-8 months living expenses– Allocate this savings for unexpected emergencies and replenish after using.
-I keep our families “emergency” fund in both government I bonds as well as in a plain vanilla savings account.
+I keep our family “emergency” fund in both government I bonds as well as in a savings account.
 After a big withdrawal (did I mention we had a car accident last year?), prioritize getting cash back into replace the money you took out.

 *Caveat: If your employer matches your contribution to a retirement plan, then contribute enough to get the employer match.
 If you don’t contribute, you are throwing away free money.